Samuli Mansikka

 Samuli Mansikka (28 July 1978 – 24 March 2015), was a Finnish climber and expedition leader.
 He was president of the Finnish Alpine Club and a member of The Explorers Club.
 He was best known for climbing the world's 8,000 m peaks, many of them solo and without supplementary oxygen.
 He died in a fall while descending from Annapurna, his tenth 8,000 m summit.

 8,000 m peak record

-Mansikka climbed ten of the world's fourteen 8000m peaks.
+Samuli Mansikka climbed ten of the world's fourteen 8000m peaks.
 All of these climbs, with the exception of Everest and Lhotse, were completed without supplementary oxygen.
 He also reached the top of an eleventh, Shishapangma, but in poor visibility could not be sure whether he had reached the main summit or the slightly lower Central Summit.